“Larkrise Co-housing is an intentional community nurturing collaborative living; creating positive change for people and planet”

 The plan adds to the existing residential area by providing parking spaces and reinstating and extending the once well used play area for recreation.
 There is parking on site for the residents and guests of Larkrise.
 Including spaces for bikes and electric vehicle charging points.
 The roads through the site are primarily for pedestrian access and the vehicles shall for the most part remain at the parking at the bottom of the site.
 The plan consists of 20 dwellings of 1 or 2 bed flats and 2, 3 or 4 bed terraced and semi-detached houses.
 The landscaping provides communal productive gardens, wildflower meadow, and a community building to house and support the co-housing ethos and aspect of the Larkrise development.
 The houses are set to be have high ecological standards achieving very low energy consumption for its users and whole life carbon efficiency.

-Simply put Mutual Home Ownership is a way for housing to remain affordable in perpetuity.
+Simply put we are designing a model that is a way for housing to remain affordable in perpetuity.
 The houses are held within the co-operative and are never released on to the open market.